The interplay between domain specialization and model size: Results and discussion

-Each specialized model achieves lower perplexity with less compute compared to its general counterpart, as shown in Figure \ref{fig:eval_all}.
-While there is no clear trend indicating that the perplexity gap between specialized and general models increases with model size, Figure \ref{fig:combined_trend_ratios} suggests that the compute savings for specialized models grow as model size increases.
-For instance, the SGER increases from $1.6\times$ at 1.5B parameters to $4.3\times$ at 14B parameters, as shown in Figure \ref{subfig:compute_ratios}.
-These results indicate that, as the number of trainable parameters grows, specialized models require fewer tokens to reach their minimum perplexity.
-For example, the 1.5B specialized model requires 33.6B tokens, whereas the 14B model needs only 12.6B tokens, as indicated in Figure \ref{fig:eval_all}.
+As shown in Figure \ref{subfig:compute_ratios}, the SGER increases from $1.6\times$ at 1.5B parameters to $4.3\times$ at 14B parameters.
+These results indicate that, as the number of trainable parameters grows, specialized models require fewer tokens to reach their minimum perplexity, increasing its sample-efficiency.
+For example, the 1.5B specialized model requires 33.6B tokens, whereas the 14B model needs only 12.6B tokens.

-This trend is further supported by the two diverging lines in Figure \ref{subfig:trend}.
-Each point on the plot represents the minimum perplexity achieved by a trained model.
-We observed a clear power-law by plotting the perplexity at each checkpoint against the compute cost required during its training, estimated using the approximation in Equation \ref{eq:compute}.

-Contrary to our initial hypothesis, the trend suggests that increasing model size actually enhances the benefits of specialization.
+This trend suggests that increasing model size actually enhances the compute benefits of specialization.
 While larger models may have a greater capacity to retain the full knowledge of an unfiltered dataset, they show superior capacity for specialization when trained on the filtered version of the dataset.
-This suggests that specialization improves the compute efficiency of larger models in compute-restricted scenarios, underscoring the advantages of data filtering for domain specialization.
+This suggests that specialization improves the sample-efficiency of larger models in compute-restricted scenarios, underscoring the advantages of data filtering for domain specialization.

+This increased sample-efficiency and the inherently smaller dataset required for specialization may introduce potential drawbacks during training.
+As shown in Figure \ref{fig:ideal}, the optimal model size for a given amount of available compute increases more steeply with specialization than with general training.
+This implies that larger models should be used for specialized training to better leverage available compute resources.
+However, training larger models introduces engineering challenges and leads to higher serving costs compared to smaller ones.